As we saw in the introduction, in Entity Framework there are two main approaches for configuring and managing a database:

 - We automatically generate 🤖 the database.

-With Code-First, the C# code defines the structure of the database.
+With Code-First, the C# code is what defines the database structure.
 This gives us greater control over the classes, relationships, and constraints of the database.

-At first, it feels a bit dizzying that someone “tweaks” the database automatically.
+At first, it’s a bit dizzying that someone “tinkers” with the database automatically.

-Don’t worry, it’s normal; it has happened to all of us (and it still happens).
+Don’t worry, it’s normal, it has happened to all of us (and still does).

-So, when should you use one or the other?
-Generally, it will depend on the context, the type of project, and even the preferences of the team.
+So, when to use one or the other?
+In general, it will depend on the context, the type of project, and even the team’s preferences.

 But, in general,